 This MTW activity applies to the following housing choice voucher unit types: This MTW activity applies to the following housing choice voucher unit types: All tenant-based units and/or properties with project-based vouchers (PBVs) with the exception of PBVs in Permanent Supportive Housing (PSH).
 Households in PBVs in PSH require essential supportive services and have met specific eligibility criteria attached with the PBV.
-Details regarding eligibility criteria for Permanent Supportive Housing can be found in Housing Connect's Administrative Plan.
+Details regarding eligibility criteria for Permanent Supportive Housing connect's Administrative Plan.